 6. A strong voice or character engages the reader more than abstract content

 7. It has to stand out from the competition - so send poems with surprising and interesting subject matter

 8. The same is true of titles.
 Spend time thinking of a title that adds to the poem

 9. Read it aloud - judges will often do this and there may be the odd awkward rhythm, or phrase that jars

 10. I'm a chronic deadline-hugger.
 I've still been placed in competitions despite only entering a day or two before the deadline.
 However half the entries I received were in the last week, and I couldn't help thinking it might be better to arrive before the rush - if only to ensure the postal service and computer systems don't thwart you at the last minute!
 Just a thought.

 Ready to win? these are my favourite sites with up to date details of poetry competitions in the UK and beyond:

 Good luck!
 And remember - it's all subjective.
 What one judge puts aside another may love.

 p.s.
-If you're new to the blog and wondering what my credentials are, check out this list on my website.
+If you're new to the blog and wondering what my credentials are, check out this list on my (rather out of date) website.